calebcsimmons/LeetHub_Sync/README.md

 ## Overview

-The **LeetCode Submission Syncer** is a Chrome extension that allows you to sync your LeetCode submissions to a specified GitHub repository.
+**LeetHub Sync** is a Chrome extension that allows you to sync your LeetCode submissions to a specified GitHub repository.
 This extension simplifies the process of backing up your coding solutions by automating the retrieval and organization of your submissions.

 ## Features